A citation for an article in ACS (American Chemical Society) format follows this model:

 Strauss, C. R.; Faux, A. F. Method and apparatus for continuous chemical reactions.
 U.S. Patent 5,387,397, October 10, 1988.

-For more examples of patent citations, see page 310 of The ACS Style Guide, available online and in the library (under call number QD8.5 A25 2006).
+For citations of non-journal sources, see ACS Style Quick Guideavailable online and in the library (under call number QD8.5 A25 2006).